Easy Korean Fried Chicken Recipe (Air Fryer or Oven)

 Extra crispy Korean Fried chicken, remove the chicken after cooking and transfer to a plate or wire rack.
 After cooling for 5 minutes, spray the fried chicken pieces with a light coating of spray oil, like Avocado oil.
 Then, place the chicken back in the basket in a single layer and fry for another 5 minutes.
 Repeat with the remaining bites, if necessary.

-While the chicken is cooking, grab a small saucepan and toss in the sauce ingredients.
+Grab a small saucepan while the chicken is cooking and toss in the sauce ingredients.
 Next, whisk them to thoroughly combine, and bring the ingredients to a brief boil over medium heat.
 Then, remove the sauce from the heat and set it aside until you are ready to serve.

 Toss the air-fried chicken bites in the spicy sauce and garnish with toasted sesame seeds, a wedge of lime, and some freshly chopped scallion.
 Then, you’re ready to serve this dish over rice or as a tasty appetizer!

-Fresh Tips for the Best Korean Fried Chicken (Air Fryer)
+Success Tips for this Korean Fried Chicken Recipe

-- If preferred, marinate the chicken bites in the seasonings for at least 30 minutes for even more flavor.
+- Marinate the chicken bites in the seasonings for at least 30 minutes for even more flavor.

 - It’s critical to cook the chicken in a single layer in the air fryer basket without overcrowding.
 That way, the airflow reaches all the pieces, and everything cooks evenly.
 If necessary, cook in batches until all the fried bites are complete.